terrapower/armi/.github/pull_request_template.md

 ## Checklist

 <!--
-    You (the pull requester) should put an `x` if the condition is met, OR if it does not apply.
+    The pull request author should check the box if the condition is met OR if it does not apply.
 -->

 - [ ] This PR has only [one purpose or idea](https://terrapower.github.io/armi/developer/tooling.html#one-idea-one-pr).
-- [ ] The [release notes](https://terrapower.github.io/armi/developer/tooling.html#add-release-notes) have been updated if necessary.
+- [x] The [release notes](https://terrapower.github.io/armi/developer/tooling.html#add-release-notes) have been updated if necessary.
 - [ ] [Tests](https://terrapower.github.io/armi/developer/tooling.html#test-it) have been added/updated to verify any new/changed code.
 - [ ] The [documentation](https://terrapower.github.io/armi/developer/tooling.html#document-it) is still up-to-date in the `doc` folder.
 - [ ] The code style follows [good practices](https://terrapower.github.io/armi/developer/standards_and_practices.html).